-Upgrading or migrating to ADLS Gen2 would allow you to immediately start taking advantage of not just these features but also all the security and performance improvements that have been made available.
-However, we recommend that you make sure to frequently check the ADLS Gen2’s known issues page to make sure that there aren’t any issues with any of the features that you are considering to use.
+Upgrading or migrating to ADLS Gen2 allows you to immediately start taking advantage not just of these features, but also of all Gen2’s security and performance improvements.
+However, we recommend that you check ADLS Gen2’s known issues page to make sure that there aren’t any issues with any of the features that you are thinking of using.

 One of the characteristics that makes ADLS so attractive is its cost effectiveness.
 Its no upfront cost, pay-per-use model allows users to pay only for data at rest and the number of gigabytes stored, as well as the number of transactions (read and write) over that data.

-At the time of writing, ADLS Gen2 storage prices can range from $0.002/GB for just archive to $0.0184/GB for Hot storage.
+ADLS Gen2 storage prices can range from $0.002/GB for archive to $0.0184/GB for “Hot” storage.
 Transaction prices can range anywhere from $6.50 to $0.065 depending on the operation (read or write) and the type of storage that the operation is being performed on.
-Transaction prices will vary depending on whether the file structure needed will be a Hierarchical or Flat namespace.
+Transaction prices will vary depending on whether the file structure needed is a Hierarchical or Flat namespace.

 To understand how your bill will look at the end of the month, first we need to understand how Azure will break down your analytics workloads.
 Azure breaks down items into “Transactions”.
 Transactions are defined as reads or writes of data on sizes varying from 128kb up to 4MB.